apache/camel/examples/camel-example-cdi/README.txt

   To stop the example hit ctrl + c

-Remarks :
-- When we use the camel plugin, a local CDI container is created and started
+When we launch the example using the camel maven plugin, a local CDI container is created and started.
-- An additional profile has been defined in the example to run the code into a JBoss AS7 server
+Additionally there're two maven profiles being defined by this example (see pom.xml for details) so that using maven we can easily embed and deploy the example into an application server.

+To run the example using JBoss simply type mvn deploy -Pjboss

+And to launch using Glassfish
-  mvn deploy -P jboss
+  mvn deploy -Pglassfish

 This example is documented at
   http://camel.apache.org/cdi-example.html